 Bhanubhakta Acharya – His Life and His Contribution

-Bhanubhakta Acharya was born into a high-class brahmin family, with his father Dhananjaya Acharya working as a Governor of Palpa, for General Amar Singh Thapa in the western part of Nepal.
 Bhanubhakta received his initial education from his grandfather, Shri Krishna Acharya, and later pursued his education in Banaras, north India.
-At that time, all the poets used to write in the Sanskrit language as during those times Sanskrit was the language in use and it was the Language of the learned people.
+At that time, all the poets used to write in the Sanskrit language as during those times Sanskrit was the language in use and it was considered the Language of the learned people.
 But, in reality, most of the normal lay people did not know the Sanskrit language in spoken or written form.
 In addition to that, the language also was and still is a very tough one to master.
-Thus, as most of the texts in that time were in Sanskrit, for a normal person or a layperson it was almost impossible to be able to read or understand them.
+As most of the texts in that time were in Sanskrit, for a normal person or a layperson it was almost impossible to be able to read or understand them.

-By the translation of epic Ramayan into the Nepali Language from Sanskrit, Bhanu Bhakta popularized the Nepali language and literature as well and the main reason for doing it was because he wanted Ramayan to be read by all common people who did not get any kind of opportunity to learn Sanskrit at that time.
+By translating the epic Ramayan into the Nepali Language from Sanskrit, Bhanu Bhakta popularized the Nepali language and literature as well.
+The main reason behind doing it was because he wanted Ramayan to be read by all common people who did not get any kind of opportunity to learn Sanskrit at that time.
 By this work, he gained the favor of the then Rana family also.
-With the passing of time and the popularity of Bhanubhaktey Ramayan, people started keeping it in their houses and singing the text, Therefore, to honor the poet, Bhanu Bhakta was given the title of ‘Aadi Kabi’, meaning the first poet of Nepal.
-He was not familiar with foreign literature because he did not receive western education but this part helped him to keep up with his original work and his experiential journey was exceptionally native to the vernacular literary system which brought a strong Nepali flavor to his writings.
-Bhanu Bhaktas’ key features of writings were always very simple yet very strong with a sense of religion, a sense of simplicity, and the warmth for his country.
+With the passing of time and the popularity of Bhanubhakta Ramayan, people started keeping it in their houses and singing the text.
+Therefore, to honor the poet, Bhanu Bhakta was given the title of ‘Aadi Kabi’, meaning the first poet of Nepal.
+He was not familiar with foreign literature because he did not received western education but this part helped him to keep up with his original work and his experiential journey was exceptionally native to the vernacular literary system which brought a strong Nepali flavor to his writings.
+Bhanu Bhaktas’ key features of writings were always very simple yet very strong with a sense of religion, a sense of simplicity, and the warmth plus love for his country.

 Bhanu Bhakta and the Ghasi (Grass-Cutter)